 Monarchs rely on specific habitats to shelter and feed their larvae and to provide nectar to fuel adult movement and survival.

-The downward trend in the monarch population is due to the loss in abundance and quality of breeding and overwintering habitats.
+The downward trend in the monarch population is due to factors including the loss in abundance and quality of breeding and overwintering habitats.